 Whisk together oil, vinegar, shallot if using, and mustard in the bottom of a large salad bowl.

 Add whatever salad you're making and toss to combine.

 - As you toss, the salad will pick up as much dressing as it requires to be coated (for more heavily coated salad, keep tossing), and excess dressing will naturally stay at the bottom of the bowl.
 It's a far better method than dumping heavy liquid dressing onto delicate greens.

 Note: The best way to taste a dressing is to dip a lettuce leaf (or whatever you're going to dress with the dressing) in and take a bite—that way you're tasting the dressing as it will be eaten.

-To make ahead, or for smaller salads, either whisk ingredients in a small bowl or measuring cup or put ingredients in a jar, cover, and shake to combine.
-Keep, covered and chilled, up to 1 week.
-Note and be warned that the olive oil will congeal in the cold and look pretty gross.
-While it looks nasty, rest assured that nothing horrible has happened to the dressing; it will look completely normal and taste completely delicious once it comes back to room temperature and the oil has "melted" back to liquid.
+Note and be warned that the olive oil will congeal in the cold and look pretty unappealing.
+Rest assured that nothing horrible has happened to the dressing; it will look completely normal and taste completely delicious once it comes back to room temperature and the oil has "melted" back to liquid.
 Hasten that process along, if you like, by whisking or shaking it frequently to encourage it.